neurodsp-tools/neurodsp/doc/glossary.rst

 .. glossary::

     frequency
-        The number of occurences over a unit of time. phase
+        The number of occurences over a unit of time, typically referred to as cycles per second, and measured in Hz. phase
         The position, at a point in time, on a waveform cycle. amplitude
-        The magnitude of a signal, as the peak-to-trough. period
+        The magnitude of a signal, as the peak-to-trough. power
+        The squared magnitude of a signal.
+    period
         A single cycle of a rhythm, defined as the time between two consecutive troughs (or peaks). hilbert transform
-        A mathematical transform that derives the analyic representation of a signal, where the analytic representation is complex-valued representation that can be used to find the analytic amplitude and phase of a signal. wavelet
+        A mathematical transform that computes the 'analytic signal', a complex-valued representation of a time-series (signal) that can be used to find its analytic amplitude and phase. wavelet
         A wave-like signal, or 'brief oscillation', that starts at zero amplitude, increases in amplitude to some value, and then decays back to zero.